Dive Regulator Maintenance Guide (UK)

 Looking for more gear recommendations?

 Browse All GuidesYour regulator is the only thing keeping you alive at 25 metres.
-Treat it like the life-support equipment it is.
-I've heard too many stories on r/scuba about divers skipping annual services to save £80, then wondering why their reg free-flowed on a wreck dive.
+Treat it like the life-support equipment it is. we've heard too many stories on r/scuba about divers skipping annual services to save £80, then wondering why their reg free-flowed on a wreck dive.
 Don't be that person.

 Quick Reference